-If you have food allergies or have special dietary needs, you can note them when you book the reservation.
+If you have food allergies or special dietary needs, you can note them when you book the reservation and check in.
 You may receive a special menu from which to order and maybe even a visit from the chef.
 If you are celebrating a special occasion, be sure to let them know.
-You can call three days ahead to order a themed and personalized birthday cake to be brought to your table, but allow seven days’ notice for special dietary cakes.
+You can add a cake to be brought to your table when you make your reservation.

 How early do you have to make reservations for the best Disneyland table service restaurants?